viamrobotics/docs/docs/program/sdks/_index.md

 {{% /tab %}}
 {{< /tabs >}}
+{{% /expand%}}

 Save this file on your development machine with the file type of your preferred SDK.

-Edit the boilerplate code by [adding control logic](/program/write/)) to make a client application that connects to your robot controls it in the way you want when the program [is executed](/program/run/).
+Edit the boilerplate code by [adding control logic](/program/write/) to make a client application that connects to your robot controls it in the way you want when the program [is executed](/program/run/).

+Then, execute this program on any computing machine as long as:

+1. You have installed the appropriate SDK and language on this machine.
+2. The program establishes a connection to your robot through the cloud, on a local or wide area network (LAN or WAN), or locally (should be the same machine as is running `viam-server`).

+See [Run SDK Code](/program/run) for more information on executing programs to control your Viam-connect robot.

 ### `import`